telerik/blazor-docs/components/grid/columns/multi-column-headers.md

 ## Basic Example

-The following code snippet shows how you can group columns in the grid in multi-column headers.
+The following code snippet shows how you can group columns in the Grid in multi-column headers.
 You can also use "regular" columns at the root level, not all of them have to be column groups.

 >caption Multiple Column Headers in the Grid